recaptimedev-archive/RecapTime-ProbotAppDocs/docs/user-guide/getting-started.md

+---
+title: Setting up the bot for your GitHub repository or organization
-# Setting up the bot for your GitHub repo
+summary: Setting up the bot for your GitHub repository and/or organization has never been easy with this guided step-to-step instructions.
+---

 In this tutorial, we'll start the set up the bot by installing the app to your GitHub account (or organization) on the basics then configure it later using the `recaptime-config.yml` file.